CharlesRh/secular-buddhism/eightfold-path/5-right-livelihood/03-purpose-and-meaning.md

 **Transition Mindfulness**: Paying attention to the spaces between tasks—taking three conscious breaths before beginning new activities or creating small rituals that mark boundaries between different types of work.

 These practices don't require additional time but rather a shift in how we engage with the time we're already spending.
-As Zen teacher Robert Aitken observed, "Work is not separate from practice; it is practice."
+In Zen Buddhism, there is no fundamental separation between work and practice; each activity becomes an opportunity for awakening.

 ### Meaning Beyond the Personal: Contribution to Something Larger